markfrosty/Tree-Sensorization-for-Robotic-Fruit-Harvesting/README.md

 # Tree-Sensorization: testing branch

 This branch and it's contents set out to achieve the goal of further simplifying and improving the over all Tree-Sensorization project.
 This branch currently includes support for adding a custom message in order to simplify and improve transmission of data.
+Further simplification of data transmission is targeted to improve speed, timing, and enable easier visualization of data in apps such as RViz and Plot Juggler.

+#### DISCLAIMER: This development was part of a project for the ROB599 class at Oregon State University.

 ## Current-Status
 ### Main Branch

 All aspects are to be treated as unstable.

-There are many current issues.
+There are many issues.

+Messages:
+1. There has been an issue where the subscriber will recieve data and the topics will show up when `ros2 topic list` is used but `ros2 topic echo /imu0` for example results in an error message: `The message type 'tree_sensorization_messages/msg/TreeSensor' is invalid`.
+I don't really understand where this is coming from as I do recieve the expected data in the subscriber.
+2. The messages coming into the subscriber are extremely slow and lag inconsistently.
+When I used to have 12 topics and would echo them, there was a firehose of messages.
+Now this subscriber doesn't perform the same way.
+Clearly there is significant room for improvement.

 ## Setup
 A computer running Ubuntu 22.04 and a MacBook Pro running macOS Ventura 13.4 were used for development.
 The only requirements for this are a computer running Ubuntu and installations of the Arduino IDE (with required libraries) and Docker.